Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 ## Open source

-Importantly Duets are Open:

-* The Duets are Open Hardware, see [our license here](https://github.com/Duet3D/Duet3-Expansion-1HCL/blob/main/LICENSE).
+* The Duet3 1HCL is Open Hardware, see [our license here](https://github.com/Duet3D/Duet3-Expansion-1HCL/blob/main/LICENSE).
 * All hardware [source files](https://github.com/Duet3D/Duet3-Expansion-1HCL/) are available on Github.
 * The Duet hardware and RepRapFirmware are built with Open tools: designed in [KiCad](http://kicad.org/) and [Eclipse](https://eclipse.org/) using open tools means the barrier to getting involved is as low as possible.